syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ### Switch theme with custom styles

-To add a theme's name list in a control like a Radiobutton or a Dropdownlist choose a theme dynamically by following the steps outlined below.
+To add a theme's name list in a control like a Radio button or a Dropdown list choose a theme dynamically by following the steps outlined below.

 *  **Step 1**: Create a list with the themes (Example.
 "Windows11Light", "Windows11Dark")
-*  **Step 2**: Make use of the data binding to add the themes to the Dropdownlist or Radiobutton.
+*  **Step 2**: Make use of the data binding to add the themes to the Dropdown list or Radio button.
-*  **Step 3**: Need to Add an event handler for the selection changed event of the Radiobutton or Dropdownlist.
+*  **Step 3**: Need to Add an event handler for the selection changed event of the Radio button or Dropdown list.
 *  **Step 4**: Retrieve the selected theme and apply it to your application by modifying the custom styles, in the event handler.